 The Board has also adopted a whistleblowing policy ("WP") setting out the appropriate communication and feedback channels to facilitate whistleblowing.
-The implementation of the WP is in line with Section 587 of the Act where provisions have been made to protect Timberwell's officers who make disclosures on breach or non-observance of any requirement or provision of the Act or on any serious offence involving fraud and dishonesty.
+The implementation of the WP is in line with Section 587 of the Companies Act 2016 ("the Act") where provisions have been made to protect Timberwell's officers who make disclosures on breach or non-observance of any requirement or provision of the Act or on any serious offence involving fraud and dishonesty.